mvboven/cmv-vaccination/README.md

 The traceplots look reasonable, so let's proceed.

-Posterior quantiles of the main parameters also look reasonable (compared to earlier analyses), effective sample sizes of all parameters are around 1,000, and Rhat is close to 1 for all parameters, which is reassuring:
+Posterior quantiles of the main parameters also look reasonable (compared to earlier analyses), effective sample sizes of all parameters are around 1,000, and Rhat is close to 1 for all parameters.
+This is reassuring:

 ```